Spinach contains high levels of vitamin C, vitamin E, vitamin K, magnesium, nitrates, lutein, zeaxanthin, beta-carotene, and folic acid.

-Spinach is used for obesity, memory and thinking skills (cognitive function), fatigue, cancer, and many other conditions, but there is no good scientific evidence to support these uses.
+People use spinach for obesity, memory and thinking skills, muscle strength, and many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

-Children: Eating spinach as a food is LIKELY SAFE for children who are more than 4 months old.
-But spinach is LIKELY UNSAFE for infants that are less than 4 months old.
+Children: Eating spinach as a food is likely safe for children who are more than 4 months old.
+But spinach is likely unsafe for infants younger than 4 months old.
 The nitrates in spinach can sometimes cause a blood disorder (methemoglobinemia) in young infants.

 Allergies: People who are sensitive to latex or certain molds are more likely to have allergic responses to spinach.
 Also, people who are allergic to foods like chard and beets are more likely to have allergic responses to spinach.

-Kidney disease: Spinach may cause hard crystals to form in the kidneys.
-These crystals won't dissolve and might make kidney disease worse.
+Kidney disorders: Spinach might cause hard crystals to form in the kidneys.
+These crystals won't dissolve and might make kidney disorders worse.

 Be cautious with this combination